 Yes and no.

 The major SSWs we talk about are more technically “major midwinter warmings” (MMWs), which are followed by a recovery of the stratospheric Polar Vortex to westerlies for at least 10 consecutive days before April 30 (Charlton and Polvani, 2007).
 The upcoming warming event is likely to become what is known as a dynamic Final Stratospheric Warming (FSW), also known as a “major final sudden stratospheric warming (“major final warming”, MFW)” (Manney and Lawrence, 2016).

 The “Final Warming” refers to the transition of the stratosphere to “summer mode” – when the polar vortex dissipates and easterlies develop which persist until late August/early September when the vortex reforms.
 This is most simply driven due to thermodynamics – a result of solar radiation returning and warming the polar region.
 Climatologically, the last day of zonal mean westerlies is April 12th.

 However, sometimes a sudden warming driven by the same dynamical processes which cause MMWs can occur so late in the season that the vortex is unable to recover as the Sun returns to the pole.
-This then becomes a dynamical FSW.
+This then becomes a dynamic FSW.